PGTEC-VRAIN/Entorno-AirFlow_IotAgent_OrionLD_QuantumLeap/README.md

     ![Airflow](./images/airflow.png)

-8. Check CrateDB to get historical data
+8. Check CreateDB to get historical data
     _You may create an account first_

     [CrateDB Dashboard](http://localhost:4200)